imgix/jekyll-imgix/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/imgix/jekyll-imgix.

-## License

-The gem is available as open source under the terms of the [BSD-2-Clause License](http://opensource.org/licenses/BSD-2-Clause).

 ## Code of Conduct
 Users contributing to or participating in the development of this project are subject to the terms of imgix's [Code of Conduct](https://github.com/imgix/code-of-conduct).